scannermobs/SurfacePress/README.md

 * [Font Awesome](https://fontawesome.com/) -- For icon fonts
 * [Cookie Consent](https://cookieconsent.osano.com/) -- Cookie law popup

+### Nav system

+Comes with an advanced two-tier nav system, which is screen reader-friendly and works for all devices.
+Can easily be removed or customised.

 ### Accessibility options

 Already integrated with an accessibility options system, which uses [js cookie](https://github.com/js-cookie/js-cookie) to set data-attributes on the `body` tag, with (basic) corresponding css.